New Adobe Experience Platform: Purpose-built for the Experience Business

 Enterprises need to think differently about experience data.

 Developers building out the next generation of consumer experiences need a semantic platform with curated data, APIs and machine learning services on top designed explicitly for that purpose.
 For such a platform, experience isn’t an afterthought dredged up from the bowels of yesterday’s CRM.
-Adobe Cloud Platform is that platform, making data, content, and insights available to experience-delivery systems to act upon in real-time, yielding compelling experiences in the relevant moment.
+Adobe Experience Platform is that platform, making data, content, and insights available to experience-delivery systems to act upon in real-time, yielding compelling experiences in the relevant moment.